andandandand/image-dataset-curation/REDI_task.md

-### Task: Open-Ended Image Dataset Curation
+### Task: Open-Ended Image Dataset Curation and Analysis

 #### Objective
-In this task, you will learn how to curate a dataset of images on a subject of your interest.
-By following a step-by-step tutorial, you will be able to create an image dataset using Google Images and some machine learning.
-This open-ended project allows you to explore and curate images related to a theme that intrigues you, providing a hands-on experience in dataset creation, cleaning, and management.
+In this task, you will learn how to curate a dataset of images on a subject of your interest and then provide an analysis.
+By following a step-by-step tutorial, you will be able to create an image dataset using Google Images and some machine learning techniques.
+This open-ended project allows you to explore and curate images related to a theme that intrigues you, providing a hands-on experience in dataset creation, cleaning, and analysis.

 #### Instructions: